sfuhrm/docker-opendaylight/README.md

 - The fork supports newer OpenDaylight versions (Guillaumes repo is fixed to use OpenDaylight 0.5.0 Boron).
 - Using different Docker base image for JDK 11.
 - Removing the tar-archive.
+- Starting the CMD with the `server` option to not exit on startup without a connected terminal.